q-viper/q-viper.github.io/_posts/2022-06-26-getting-started-with-apache-superset.md

 * After downloading a CSV file, we will upload it into our database.
 ![]({{site.url}}/assets/apache_superset/upload.png)

-* Uploading might take little bit more time because there are lots of columns in the data and the size of data itself is huge (196451 rows 67 columns).
+* Uploading might take a little bit more time because there are lots of columns in the data and the size of the data itself is huge (196451 rows 67 columns).
 But we can look if the data upload is on right track or not by querying a table `SELECT * FROM covid_dashboard.covid_raw_data;`.
 A result must be shown.
-* Once done uploading, something like below should be shown.
+* Once done uploading, something like the below should be shown.
 ![]({{site.url}}/assets/apache_superset/data.png)
 *

 ## Making a Chart
 The hard part is completed.
-Now with little bit of SQL knowledge, we can create charts.
+Now with a little bit of SQL knowledge, we can create charts.
 * Go to charts.
-* Then add new chart.
+* Then add a new chart.
 * Choose a dataset.
 * Choose one chart type.
-I've selected timeseries.
+I've selected a time-series.

 ![]({{site.url}}/assets/apache_superset/chart.png)

 * Next, rename the chart from untitled to cases trend.
 ![]({{site.url}}/assets/apache_superset/init_chart.png)

 * Initially the date column might not be in date time type so we need to change its data type from Workbench.
-And then we need to sync this changes in column in Superset.
-Which can be done via state.
-Click on dots on the right side of the dataset name present in left section.
-Then edit dataset.
+And then we need to sync these changes in a column in Superset.
+Which can be done via the state.
+Click on the dots on the right side of the dataset name present in the left section.
+Then edit the dataset.
 Then columns and finally sync columns from source and save this.
 ![]({{site.url}}/assets/apache_superset/sync.png)

 * In the second section, we can tweak the settings for this chart.
-In its data section, we should select a Time column as Date.
+In its data section, we should select a Time column as a Date.
 Then Time Grain.
-Then in the Query Section, we need to select a metric, in our case, it will be sum of new_cases.
-Then in Group By section, we select location.
-Then run the query to see trend chart like below.
+Then in the Query Section, we need to select a metric, in our case, it will be some of the new_cases.
+Then in Group By section, we select a location.
+Then run the query to see the trend chart like below.
 ![]({{site.url}}/assets/apache_superset/trend_1.png)

-* From here, we can do lot of things, we can export the result in CSV format too.
+* From here, we can do a lot of things, and we can export the result in CSV format too.
-* It seems that our result needs little bit of filtering to show trends of countries only.
-So lets filter those which have NULL in the Continent column.
+* It seems that our result needs a little bit of filtering to show trends of countries only.
+So let's filter those which have NULL in the Continent column.
 ![]({{site.url}}/assets/apache_superset/filtered.png)

-* While hovering over, I want to view highest value name in top so we should add sort in it.
+* While hovering over, I want to view the highest value name at the top so we should add sort in it.

 ## Bar Chart
-* Next create a bar chart to show top countries with death tolls.
+* Next create a bar chart to show the top countries with death tolls.
-* Please take a careful look into the second column.
+* Please take a careful look at the second column.
 * Select **Metric** as MAX of column total_deaths.
 Because we want to see the latest value of it and this field is cumulative.
-* In **Filters**, select continent is not equals to null because in location, continent names and some other names are also present and we do not want that.
+* In **Filters**, the select continent is not equal to null because in location, continent names and some other names are also present and we do not want that.
-* In **Series**, select the column name by which we want to Group Data by.
-Lets select location.
+* In **Series**, select the column name by which we want to Group Data.
+Let's select a location.
-* In **Row Limit** select 10, as we want to show only top 10 bars.
+* In **Row Limit** select 10, as we want to show only the top 10 bars.
 * In **Sort By**, select max of column total_deaths.
 * And then run the query to see the chart like below.
 ![]({{site.url}}/assets/apache_superset/death_bar.png)